 The audited financial statements for Fiscal Year 2018 which are included as Appendix II-C hereto, and in particular note 10 and the Pension Plans Required Supplementary Information of the accompanying Basic Financial Statements, reflect the supplemental information reported in the October 24, 2017 GASB 67 and April 25, 2018 GASB 68 reports.
-As those reports were prepared as of June 30, 2017 based on data, assumptions and results of the November 2016 actuarial valuation, they do not reflect data, assumptions and results of the June 2017 revised actuarial valuation or the November 2018 actuarial valuation.
+As those reports were prepared as of June 30, 2017 based on data, assumptions and results of the November 2016 actuarial valuation, they do not reflect data, assumptions and results of the June 2017 revised actuarial valuation, the November 2017 revised actuarial valuation or the November 2018 actuarial valuation.